aristocratious/docusaurus-mvp/docs/approach/inner-led-development.md

 - Understanding how your unique gifts can serve something larger than yourself
 - Clarifying what success means to you personally, not just professionally

-**Common outcomes**:
-- Greater clarity about career and life direction
-- Increased motivation and engagement in work
-- Better decision-making aligned with your values
-- Sense of connection between personal growth and contribution to others

 ### Values Clarification

 **The process**:
-- Identifying what principles actually guide your decisions (not just what you think should)
+- Identifying what principles actually guide your decisions
 - Understanding how your values show up in different contexts
 - Learning to honor your values even when it's challenging
 - Finding work environments and relationships that support your values